 On top of that, buyers can get rear-axle steering and an active rear differential to help control rear traction out of a turn.
 Audi's Dynamic All-Wheel Steering is an especially aggressive system that can turn the rear wheels up to 5 degrees opposite the fronts (3 degrees seems to be the industry standard) at speeds up to 37 mph to make the car rotate and shorten the turning circle to a compact car-like 38.7 feet.
 At over 37 mph, it turns the rear wheels 2 degrees in concert with the fronts to increase highway stability.
 This system also includes variable ratio steering that ranges between 9.5:1 at low speeds and about 16:1 at high speeds.

-While we’re on the hardware, let’s look at the rest of the stats.
-The 2019 A8 will come to the U.S. in only the long-wheelbase A8 L body style, which is 5.1 inches longer than the standard sedan.
-Compared to the outgoing car, the car we get is 1.5 inches longer and it sits 0.7 inch higher.
+The 2019 A8 comes to the U.S. in only the long-wheelbase A8 L body style, which is 5.1 inches longer than the standard sedan.
+Compared to the outgoing car, it is 1.5 inches longer and sits 0.7 inch higher.
 At 123.2 inches long, the wheelbase is just 0.2 inch longer.

 At launch, we will only see one engine.
-The A8 L 55 TFSI will be powered by the twin-scroll turbocharged 3.0-liter V-6 found in Audis like the S5 and SQ5.
-Here, it will produce 340 horsepower and 369 pound-feet of torque.
-That power will be sent through an 8-speed automatic transmission to all four wheels via standard all-wheel drive.
+The A8 L 3.0 TFSI is powered by the twin-scroll turbocharged 3.0-liter V-6 found in Audis like the S5 and SQ5.
+Here, it produces 335 horsepower and 369 pound-feet of torque.
+That power is sent through an 8-speed automatic transmission to all four wheels via standard all-wheel drive.
 Audi quotes a 0-62 mph time of 5.6 seconds.

-While it won’t come until perhaps a few months after launch, the U.S. will also get the A8 L 60 TFSI, which is motivated by a twin-turbocharged 4.0-liter V-8 making 460 horsepower and 487 lb-ft of torque.
+While it won’t come until perhaps a few months after launch, the U.S. will also get likely offer the twin-turbocharged 4.0-liter V-8 making 460 horsepower and 487 lb-ft of torque.
 No 0-62 mph number has been given, but expect it to be in the 4.7-second range.
-After all, no V-8 in a flagship sedan is a lost business opportunity.

-Both engines are considered mild hybrids because they have a 48-volt electrical system with a belt-alternator/starter, stop/start that works below 13.7 mph, a coasting function that shuts the engine off to save fuel between 34 and 99 mph, and brake energy recuperation.
+Both engines are considered mild hybrids because they have a 48-volt electrical system with a belt-alternator/starter, a stop/start feature that works below 13.7 mph, a coasting function that shuts the engine off to save fuel between 34 and 99 mph, and brake energy recuperation.
+U.S. buyers also won't get the coasting feature.